gaomeng1900/mapshaper--simplify/README.md

 > This is the full version that supports polygon and lines features.
 If you only need polygon simplification, please use [mapshaper-simplify](https://github.com/gaomeng1900/mapshaper-simplify)

+> simplify may return a featureCollection or geometryCollection.

 ## Usage

 ```javascript